Riperedo/Brownian-dynamics-cpp/README.md

 ```
 This generates the executable `bin/brownian_dynamics`.

-## Usage
-Run the simulation specifying dimensions or potential types as arguments.
-The default configuration is read from `inputs/BD.inp`.

 ### Default Run (2D, Lennard-Jones)
 Run the simulation providing parameters via command line (order doesn't matter):
 ```bash